-The Riyad Al Jarei Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund's investors (the "Unitholders").
-The objective of the Fund is to invests in a range of funds aimed at long-term capital growth at high risk.
+The Riyad Asian Equity Fund (the "Fund") is an Equity Fund Portfolio managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund's Investors (the "Unitholders").
+The objective of the Fund is to achieve long-term capital growth through investment primarily in the stock markets of the pacific basin, with the exception of Japan.
+Investment is primarily in a broad spread of larger "blue chip" companies, thus allowing the Fund to maintain a fairly high degree of liquidity in these oftenvolatile markets.

 In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
-Accordingly, the Fund Manager prepares separate financial statements for the Fund.
+Accordingly, the Fund's Management prepares separate financial statements for the Fund.

 The management of the Fund is the responsibility of the Fund Manager.
-However, in accordance with the Fund's agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.
+However, in accordance with the Fund's Agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.
+Accordingly, pursuant to an agreement, dated 3 June 2002, Fidelity International acts as the Sub Manager of the Fund and also acts as the sub-administrator and custodian of the Fund.

-The Fund commenced its activities on 10 June 2001, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
+The Fund commenced its activities on 19 May 1992, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
 On 20 December 2008, the terms and conditions of the fund were approved by the Capital Markets Authority (CMA) through their letter dated 12 Dhul Hijja 1429H (corresponding to 20 December 2008)."